mongodb-developer/mongodb-java-spring-boot-MongoDB-search/README.md

-# Java Spring Boot Template with MongoDB Atlas Search
+# Java Spring Boot Template with MongoDB Search

-This project is a template for a java Spring Boot application with MongoDB Atlas Search using Spring Data MongoDB.
+This project is a template for a java Spring Boot application with MongoDB Search using Spring Data MongoDB.

 For more information about this repository, consult the related [blog post](https://www.baeldung.com/mongodb-spring-data-atlas-search) and video.